vesellov/bitdust.docs.old/roadmap.md

 transmitting/receiving e-mails.
 This does not require to install anything else.

-In the BitPie.NET software has already been implemented a basic functionality for direct transfer of protected messages from one node to another.
+In the BitDust software has already been implemented a basic functionality for direct transfer of protected messages from one node to another.
-Our plan is to use standard protocols SMTP, POP3 and IMAP for create a universal interfaces between user and other nodes in the BitPie.NET network.
+Our plan is to use standard protocols SMTP, POP3 and IMAP for create a universal interfaces between user and other nodes in the BitDust network.

 At the begining of the client software, will be started a couple local mail servers for input and output mails.
-This servers is pretty small and acts as intermediate scripts between the user's email client and program BitPie.NET.
+This servers is pretty small and acts as intermediate scripts between the user's email client and program BitDust.

-After switching on that functionality in the BitPie.NET software, the user will only needs to configure a mail client that is most convenient for him.
+After switching on that functionality in the BitDust software, the user will only needs to configure a mail client that is most convenient for him.

-At the moment there is not a final decision on the format of e-mailboxes within the network BitPie.NET.
+At the moment there is not a final decision on the format of e-mailboxes within the network BitDust.
 Probably they will be formed based on user's IDURL, for example example http://p2p-id.ru/veselin.xml will be translated to veselin@p2p-id.ru.